The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Beyond Mere Apportionment: Evaluating the Fairness of House Sizes and District Sizes

-But entropy offers a principle way to choose $R$ (within some range deemed practical) without introducing additional \textit{ad hoc} assumptions.
-This use of the entropy is illustrated in Figure \ref{kl_trend_2000}, which shows the relative entropy $\K$ as a function of house size for the 2000 U.S.\ Census data.
-There is evident a general downward trend as a function of increasing $R$, for the simple reason that it is typically easier to approximate rational ratios when we have bigger denominators to work with.
-But the improvement is far from monotonic, and certain house sizes perform better on the entropic measure of fairness than nearby choices.
+But instead, relative entropy offers a more straightforward and principled way to choose $R$ \textit{a posteriori} (within some range deemed practical \textit{a priori}) without introducing additional \textit{ad hoc} assumptions.
+This use of relative entropy is illustrated in Figure~\ref{kl_trend_1990}, which shows the Kullback-Leibler information $\K$ as a function of House size for the 1990 U.S.\ Census data.
+There is evident a general downward trend as a function of increasing $R$, for the simple reason that it is typically easier to approximate rational ratios when we have bigger denominators with which to work.\footnote{A branch of number theory known as \textit{Diophantine approximation} concerns the approximation of real numbers (such as quotas or representational weights) by rational numbers with bounds on the denominator.
+If $\alpha = \frac{a}{b}$ is some \textit{rational} number to be approximated by another rational number $\tfrac{m}{n}$, then obviously the approximation would be perfect if $m = i a$ and $n = i b$ for some non-zero integer $i$, but if $\tfrac{m}{n} \neq \alpha$, then $\lvert \frac{m}{n} - \alpha \rvert = \lvert \frac{m}{n} - \frac{a}{b} \rvert \ge \frac{1}{nb}$, so achieving smaller approximation errors generally involves larger denominators.
+A rational number is perfectly approximated by itself, but is in a sense badly approximated by any other rational number.
+And somewhat counterintuitively, this sort of lower bound for approximation by rational numbers of other rational numbers is larger than the lower bound for approximating algebraic numbers, which is larger than the lower bound for transcendental numbers.
+Bounds for \textit{simultaneous} approximation of multiple numbers by rationals all with the same denominator can also be derived.} But the improvement is far from monotonic, and certain house sizes perform better according to the entropic measure of fairness than do nearby choices.
 For example, a somewhat smaller house size of $R = 418$ or a somewhat larger House size $R = 453$ does better than the currently mandated House size of $R = 435$, while still larger House sizes such as $R = 635$ or $R = 978$ do better still.\footnote{A further advantage of a larger House size would be less distortion from democratic ``one person-one vote'' principles in the Electoral College, since a larger number of Electoral College votes earned by House membership would dilute those granted by Senate membership.
 Because the current arrangement greatly favors some rural, Republican-leaning states, we do not anticipate great interest in expanding the House from the presently constituted Congress.
 There is also currently afoot a popular movement involving the \textit{National Popular Vote Interstate Compact} which sets forth rules for awarding electoral college votes that, if adopted by the legislatures of sufficient states, would guarantee victory for the popular vote winner regardless of how other states would assign their electoral college votes.
-Signed by several moderate to large ``bluer'' (Democratic-leaning) states, this movement also appears stalled as of 2017, since in order to take effect, some smaller states and traditional ``swing'' states would have to voluntarily sacrifice their exaggerated influence enjoyed under the current system.}
+Signed by several moderate to large ``bluer'' (Democratic-leaning) states, this movement also appears largely stalled as of 2021, since in order to take effect, some smaller states and traditional ``swing'' states would have to voluntarily sacrifice their exaggerated influence enjoyed under the current system.}

 Differences can be even more dramatic in artificial examples, as shown in Figures \ref{above_quota_trend} and \ref{below_quota_trend}.
 We see that certain house sizes can lead to especially good apportionments, because for fixed populations, certain whole numbers divide more proportionally, with fewer ``leftover'' seats that lead to a mismatch.